Risk Factors Dashboard

 In the United States, at the federal level, the Alcohol and Tobacco Tax and Trade Bureau of the U.S. Department of the Treasury regulates the spirits and wine industry with respect to the production, blending, bottling, labeling, advertising, sales, and transportation of beverage alcohol.
 Similar regulatory regimes exist at the state level and in most non-U.S. jurisdictions where we sell our products.
 In addition, beverage alcohol products are subject to customs duties, excise taxes, and/or sales taxes in many countries, including taxation at the federal, state, and local level in the United States.

 Many countries set their own distilling and maturation requirements.
 For example, under U.S. federal and state regulations, bourbon and Tennessee whiskeys must be aged in new, charred oak barrels; we typically age our whiskeys at least three years.
 Mexican authorities regulate the production and bottling of tequilas; they mandate minimum aging periods for extra añejo (three years), añejo (one year), and reposado (two months).
 Irish whiskey must be matured at least three years in a wood cask, such as oak, on the island of Ireland.
 Scotch whisky must be matured in oak casks for at least three years in Scotland.
+We comply with all applicable laws and regulations.
 We comply with all of the applicable laws and regulations.

 8